top of page

 Effigies or corn dollies

 Another possibility for the scarecrow’s function is far more spiritual than territorial.
 In Europe, the tradition of corn dollies might suggest a possible function for the scarecrow.
-The tradition goes that the spirits of the cornfields resided within the fields, however after the harvest, the spirits had no home, and so the corn dollies were made.
+Tradition dictates that the spirits of the cornfields resided within the fields, however after the harvest, the spirits had no home, and so the corn dollies were made.
 Simple designs that would be hung around the neck or in the home of the farmers to give the spirits a home until the new fields were ready.
 It is possible that the scarecrow had a similar sort of function.

-Perhaps they hosted a home for something sinister, like ghosts?
+But perhaps they hosted a home for something sinister, like ghosts?
 Seeing as some of the terms do suggest a more spiritual origin, like the Bogal, which means ghost.
-They might have been burned at the end of the harvest to ensure the evil spirits, which had been drawn in during the summer, were then disbanded.
+They might have been burned at the end of the harvest to ensure the evil spirits, which had been absorbed during the summer, were then disbanded.
 Cats were also burned in old European traditions for both entertainment and to ward off evil spirits.
 However, in regards to the Scarecrow, this is only conjecture and guesswork, as no proof has ever been found that they were burned.
 However, scarecrows, despite what we might think, were not always stationary.

 Although and accepted practice today, no evidence exists to suggest that Scarecrows were ever burned.